Stalin: Passage to Revolution: Suny and Bergman's debate

 In 2022, Suny wrote a review of James Ryan and Susan Grant's edited volume Revisioning Stalin and Stalinism: Complexities, Contradictions, and Controversies for the Russian Review.
 Jay Bergman wrote a letter to the editor in which he responded to and criticized Suny's review.
-In May 2022, Suny wrote back a response to the response (or in his own words "a review of the review of the review'), also published in the Russian Review, in which he expressed surprise at having to respond to a review of a review.
-He defended his use of contemporary American examples in historical analysis, refuting accusations of political bias, and emphasized the importance of debate and discussion in historical scholarship.
-Suny underscored the impossibility of divorcing politics from historical writing and commentary, advocating for a nuanced understanding of the complexities inherent in both.
+Suny replied to Bergman's letter in May 2022.

 Awards

 The book won the 2021 Deutscher Memorial Prize for his "research, writing, and scholarship, which is characterized by a serious and critical approach to Marxism and the Soviet experience."
 It also received an Honorable Mention from the Wayne S. Vucinich Book Prize.